oabouzaid/42matters/wordcount/README.md

 ### Usage

-1. Build the docker image which consists of copying the python code, the librart `requirements.txt` file, and downloading the input data using `curl` command.
+1. Build the docker image which consists of copying the python code, the library `requirements.txt` file, and downloading the input data using `curl` command.

 ```shell
 docker build -t wordcount <DESIRED_LOCATION>